 Stuffing muffins store very well in the freezer.
 For best results, wrap individually in plastic wrap.
 When ready to enjoy, remove them from the freezer to the refrigerator and allow them to defrost overnight.
 To reheat, remove the muffins from the plastic wrap and warm in a toaster oven for about 10 minutes.
 Use within 2 months of freezing.

-These stuffing muffins are so easy to make...don't wait for the holidays to enjoy them!
+These stuffing cups are so easy to make...don't wait for the holidays to enjoy them!

 Ingredients